 Remove fitting and pipe from the fusion heads.
 Use a clamped stand or an extra hand to hold the iron in place.

-Immediately\ insert the pipe into the fitting.
-Push the pipe until the bead rings meet within the transition time (column G).
+Immediately insert the pipe into the fitting up to the insertion depth mark.
+The full insertion must be completed within the transition time (column G).